-We also checked the DNA methylation level of ADHFE1 promoter in white blood, all the sites in which stay at the low level.
-This indicates the ADHFE1 is a candidate biomarker of diagnosis of colorectal adenoma and cancer. we also plotted new heatmap figure as Figure S6 in supplementary.

 4. The pathway analysis highlighted gut-brain-axis aroused a very interesting concept that the cross-talk between neuron system and GI system may be interrupted during carcinogenesis.
 Authors should provide other data (ie. immune staining of some key protein molecules in different tissue types) to strengthen their claims.